shred/pyquaero/docs/firmware.md

 Your firmware version is not listed above?

-If the structure version (the number given in brackets) still matches, other firmware versions may be supported as well, but are then untested.
+If the structure version still matches, other firmware versions may be supported as well, but are then untested.

 If the structure version is unknown, _pyquaero_ refuses to connect to the Aquaero device.
 More or less extensive changes to the source code are then needed to make this firmware version work.